YoushanLiu/ANCC/README.md

     cutdata2_p.py     -> a parallel processing of cutdata2.py

-3. cross-correlation and frequency-time analysis (Ambient Noise Denoise)
+3. cross-correlation and frequency-time analysis (Ambient Noise Cross-Correlation)

-    It utilizes the AFTAN.
+    It includes the AFTAN.

 4. generating instrument response automatically (makePZfiles)